somaproject/acqboard/docs/FPGA/fpga.rst

 *******************************

 The Xilinx Spartan-3 is used for acquisition control, digital filtering, and data encoding and transmission.
+The modular firmware architecture (figure :latex:`ref{fgpa}` ) implements this functionality in VHDL.

 .. figure:: FPGA.svg
    :autoconvert:
    :latexwidth: 6in
+   :label: fpga

    Overall architecture of the FPGA firmware for signal processing and amplifier control.